oogles/jog/docs/topics/class_tasks.rst

 As noted above, commands can be executed on the command line via the :meth:`~Task.cli` method.
 This method uses the Python `subprocess module <https://docs.python.org/3/library/subprocess.html>`_ and returns ``CompletedProcess`` `result object <https://docs.python.org/3/library/subprocess.html#subprocess.CompletedProcess>`_.
 Among other things, this object contains the following useful attributes:

 * ``returncode``: The integer exit status of the command.
 Typically, an exit status of ``0`` indicates success.
 * ``stdout``: The complete standard output from the command, if any.
+This attribute will only be populated if capturing output, as described below.
 * ``stderr``: The complete error output from the command, if any.
+This attribute will only be populated if capturing output, as described below.

-Sometimes it is useful to suppress the output a command would typically generate.
-This may be because it is never relevant, or in order to support a low-verbosity mode for the task, or because the task wishes to process the output before displaying or otherwise acting on it.
-This is supported by passing the optional ``no_output=True`` flag when calling the method:
+Sometimes it is useful to capture the output a command would typically generate.
+This may be because it is never relevant to display it, or in order to support a low-verbosity mode for the task, or so the task can process the output before displaying or otherwise acting on it.
+This is supported by passing the optional ``capture=True`` flag when calling the method:

 .. code-block:: python

-    self.cli('echo "hello"', no_output=True)
+    result = self.cli('echo "hello"', capture=True)
+    do_something_with_output(result.stdout)

 Executing other tasks
 ---------------------